Find out the truth from attorneys working in the field.

 Debt can be an overwhelming burden.
 Between the collection calls, late notices, and the stress, it is all too easy to get frustrated.

-Getting out of debt is possible, though.
-Options like debt settlement can help you formulate a repayment plan, avoid bankruptcy, and get your financial life back on track.
-But debt settlement can be a tricky process.
 Before you sign up with a debt settlement company, make sure you know the common myths – and how to avoid them.

-Some debt – like credit card debt – will drop off your credit report in seven years, but that doesn’t mean creditors, or debt collection agencies that buy and attempt to collect on a debt, will let a balanced ride.
+Some debt – like credit card debt – will drop off your credit report in seven years, but that doesn’t mean creditors, or debt collection agencies that buy and attempt to collect on a debt, will let a balance ride.
 “The best advice for someone in debt is not to ignore it,” says J.R.
 Skrabanek, Senior Counsel with Jones Law Firm in New York, New York.
 Acting quickly can save major headaches in the long run.

 Find out: How Long Will Debt Settlement Stay on Your Credit Score?

-2. Myth: Once your debt is sold to a debt collector, it is too late to do anything
+2. Once your debt is sold to a debt collector, it is too late to do anything

 Creditors often charge off debts and resell the debt to a collector who then tries to collect from you.
 Having a charge off is a pretty big black mark on your credit, but once the original creditor has written it off, some armchair financial experts will tell you there’s nothing left to do.